-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Transition meetings for staff passing on information Move Up Morning in new class / setting for children timetabled in 'Meet the teacher' opportunities for children / parents Year 6 transition support by feeder secondary schools.
-E.g. Roadshows and activity days Reception class teacher visits nursery schools before children start at primary.
-Teddy bears picnic for new reception parents Teacher one-page profiles handed out before the summer holidays Year 6 children visit nursery in the summer term to support with reading.
-Year 6 buddies Transition booklets Transition meetings for Teaching Assistant / support staff handover Additional transition time planned in where appropriate Individual transition visits with support staff Meetings with parents and colleagues from other settings.
-Transition training provided by supporting agencies (E.g Autism Spectrum Team) in Summer term for parents and teachers.
-EHCP meetings
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

+- Transition meetings for staff passing on information - Move Up Morning in new class / setting for children timetabled in - 'Meet the teacher' opportunities for children / parents - Year 6 transition support by feeder secondary schools.
+E.g. Roadshows and activity days - Reception class teacher visits nursery schools before children start at primary. - Teddy bears picnic for new reception parents - Parent and child lunch for new reception parents. - After school play sessions in class for new reception parents - Truro Nursery School attend singing assemblies.

+- Transition booklets - Transition meetings for Teaching Assistant / support staff handover - Additional transition time planned in where appropriate - Individual transition visits with support staff - Meetings with parents and colleagues from other settings. - Transition training provided by supporting agencies (E.g Autism Spectrum Team) in Summer term for parents and teachers.